 - Butter – I go back and forth on this, sometimes buying the $3.50-4/pound “better” butter – no meds, partially grassfed, and sometimes just sticking with $1.50-2/pound on sale.
 I would never compromise on a butter substitute or margarine, though.
 Yikes!

-- Healthy fats – I buy a gallon at a time of coconut oil and extra virgin olive oil.
+- Healthy fats – I buy a gallon at a time of coconut oil (use the code STEWARDSHIP for 10% off at that site!) and extra virgin olive oil (use the code STEWARDSHIP for 10% off at that site!).
 They’re always gone before I think possible!

 - Sweeteners – I mourn the fact that I no longer (okay, rarely) buy a 5-pound bag of sugar for around two bucks, but now I get a gallon of maple syrup for $40 or a ½ gallon of local honey for $16-20.
 Painful, painful.
 So I have to learn to use less, especially if I find I need to cut my budget.